-Based on the theory of the social construction of gender, which argues that gender is constantly created and recreated out of human interaction and social life (West & Zimmerman 1987; Lorber 1994) and also that women are not born but rather made (Beauvoir 1949), this paper examines the socialisation process among females in the Muslim community to explore the interlinked gender elements that are in play.
+Based on the theory of the social construction of gender, which argues that gender is constantly created and recreated out of human interaction and social life (West & Zimmerman, 1987; Lorber, 1994) and also that women are not born but rather made (Beauvoir, 1949), this paper examines the socialization process among females in the Muslim community to explore the interlinked gender elements that are in play.
 The paper is, therefore, against the notion that posits a biological explanation of sex differences as the root cause of the unequal relationship between males and females.
-There is heterogeneity among Muslims of Nepal, based on geographical position and arrival history, which has been explored by scholars (Seddon 2017; Sijapati 2011; Upadhyay 2014).
-The study internalises the heterogeneity among Muslims and focuses on the Tarai Muslims with its study location in Kalaiya, Bara.
+There is heterogeneity among Muslims of Nepal, based on geographical position and arrival history, which has been explored by scholars (Seddon, 2017; Sijapati, 2011; Upadhyay, 2014).
+The study internalizes the heterogeneity among Muslims and focuses on the Tarai Muslims with its study location in Kalaiya, Bara.

 Keywords: Social Construction of Gender; Socialization Process; Muslim Community; Heterogeneity; Religious Practices